mip-master/learning_mip/README.md

 Level 3 is the one that requires most practice because there is not a single recipe for MIP modeling.
 Level 4 is the most fun for most people.
-That’s when you hit the run button and follow the optimization progress by watching the solver log, like this one:
+That’s when you hit the run button and follow the progress of the optimization solver by watching its log, like this one (notice the MIP Gap going to zero in last column):

 <pre>
          Nodes                                         Cuts/